Last updated 10 am on 28 September 2020.

 (S)He should also follow the under mentioned public health measures at all times:

 - Wash hand as often thoroughly with soap and water or with alcohol-based hand sanitizer

 - Avoid sharing household items e.g. dishes, drinking glasses, cups, eating utensils, towels, bedding, or other items with other people at home

 - Wear a surgical mask at all the time.
 The mask should be changed every 6-8 hours and disposed off.
-Disposable masks are never to be reused
+Disposable masks should never be reused

 - Masks used by patients / care givers/ close contacts during home care should be disinfected using ordinary bleach solution (5%) or sodium hypochlorite solution (1%) and then disposed of either by burning or deep burial

-- Used mask should be considered as potentially infected
+- Used masks should be considered as potentially infected

 Instructions for the family members of persons being home quarantined